 CSP Evaluator is an open source project by Google, the source code can be found on GitHub:

-UselessCSP.com was listing CSP flaws in many popular websites.
+UselessCSP.com used to be listing CSP flaws in many popular websites.

 Read more about how CSP works in this Google Developers article: Content Security Policy